 Prevention Science is a multi-disciplinary comprehensive approach to identify how best to promote the well-being of diverse families and communities by bridging research and practice.

-The fundamental assumption of the interdisciplinary prevention science doctoral minor is that future researchers and scholars will be most able to meet the challenges and changes occurring in society and in their chosen professions and disciplines if their training is comprehensive and transdisciplinary.
+The fundamental assumption of the Ph.D.
+Minor in Prevention Science program is that future researchers and scholars will be most able to meet the challenges and changes occurring in society and in their chosen professions and disciplines if their training is comprehensive and transdisciplinary.

 Students will be expected to select one of the following Areas of Concentration as a major emphasis:

-This focus addresses how child and adolescent mental health affect human and family development in the context of education, health, community, and society, as well as how family development affects the mental health and well-being of children.
+This focus addresses how child and adolescent mental health influences human and family development in the context of education, health, community, and society as well as how family development affects the mental health and well-being of children.

-B. Promotion of Adult Mental Health and Well-being
+B. Promotion of Adults' Mental Health and Well-Being

-This focus will address on the promotion of adult mental health and well-being throughout the lifespan, including individuals and groups, with and without special mental health needs.
-The affect of adult mental health on human and multi-generational family development in the context of community and society is included.
+This focus addresses the promotion of adult mental health and well-being throughout the lifespan, including individuals and groups with and without special mental health needs as well as the impact of adult mental health on human and multi-generational family development in the context of community and society.

 C. Integrated Life Span